Claudiomics/azure-database-migration/README.md

 ## Introduction

-Welcome to my Multinational Retail Data Centralisation Project!
+Welcome to my Azure Database Migration Project!

 This README.md outlines the process of setting up a cloud-based database system on Microsoft Azure, showcasing my skills in this cloud-based technology.
 This project entails creating an Azure Virtual Machine (VM) and restoring a database before migrating the database and simulating a disataer recovery for data loss.

-I have included a brief description and analysis of each section before delving into the step-by-step process I took to achieve this project.
+I have included a brief description and analysis of each section before delving into more detail with the step-by-step process I took to achieve this project.

-Here is an overview of the entire process:
+Here is a brief overview of the entire process:

 <img width="847" alt="Screenshot 2024-03-17 at 23 45 14" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/d837fe6e-0d1a-4d0c-90f5-171aa97287ab">